NUBIC/dagnabit/MIGRATION.md

-Migrating from Dagnabit 2 to Dagnabit 3
+Migrating from dagnabit 2 to dagnabit 3
 =======================================

 1. Polymorphic associations are no longer supported.
 If you need a polymorphic